-Procedure to request admission to the BSN Major (all applicants)
+Procedure to request admission to the BS Nursing Major (all applicants)

-The Department accepts 2 cohorts for the BSN major annuallyfall and spring.
+The Department accepts 2 cohorts for the BS major annually-fall and spring.
 Cohorts will be selected for the fall semester by the end of June and the spring semester in early December.
 To be considered for acceptance all requirements must be fully met.

-- Submit application checklist for the BSN Major to the Department of Nursing prior to May 15 for the fall cohort and November 1 for the spring cohort. - 2.
-Completion of the pre-nursing curriculum with an overall GPA of 3.0 on a 4.0 scale including transfer credit. - 3.
+- 1. Submit application checklist for the BS Major to the Department of Nursing prior to May 1 for the fall cohort and October 1 for the spring cohort. - 2.
+Completion of the pre-nursing curriculum with an overall GPA of 2.8 on a 4.0 scale including transfer credit. - 3.
 ACT of 21 or higher - 4.
+GPA of 2.8 in foundational science courses (CH 105, BI 210, BIO 211, BIO 212, BI 223, and CH 204).

+Courses

-GPA of 2.8 in foundational science courses (CH 105, BI 210, BIO 211, BIO 212, BI 223, and BI 122).
-Courses in progress during the semester of application will be evaluated upon completion of the course to confirm GPA.
-Transfer students in current course work must submit official transcripts prior to cohort selection deadlines for consideration. - 5.
-Composite score of 70 or higher on the Nursing Admissions Tests with a minimum score of 65 on the physiology and math components (may be taken once in a 6 month period). - 6.
-Writing Competency Test (WCT) grade of "pass" recorded on transcript - Patient care required data-Submission and approval of documentation noting required immunizations and tithers as evidence of immunity - 8.
-American Heart Association CPR for Health Care Providers valid through 2 semesters of the program - Evidence of inclusion in the Missouri Family Care Safety Registry database with no limitations to practice - 10.
-Negative drug screen within the 30 days prior to beginning of courses - If a Licensed Practical Nurse-must have active license no restrictions.
-Any restrictions require department Chair review.
+in progress during the semester of application will be evaluated upon completion of the course to confirm GPA.

+- 5. Composite score of 70 or higher on the Nursing Admissions Tests with a minimum score of 65 on the physiology and math components. - 6.
+Patient care required data: Submission and approval of documentation noting required immunizations and titers as evidence of immunity. - 7.
+American Heart Association CPR for Health Care Providers valid through the entire program. - For students with an active LPN license, evidence of inclusion in the Missouri Family Care Safety Registry database with no limitations to practice. - 9.
+Negative drug screen within the 30 days prior to beginning of courses. - 10.
+For students with an active LPN license, that license must have no restrictions.
+Any restrictions require Department Chair review.